Vampire-Computer-People/imdb-enhanced-search/README.md

 A tutorial for this repo is here - https://www.youtube.com/watch?v=f8gpAEMp7gg or here https://www.twitch.tv/videos/610312201

 Ever been on the hunt for a cool movie to watch but sick of browsing whatever is on Netflix?
 Want to learn how to hack data and write personalized queries custom built to your unique taste?

+Thanks to the [Internet Movie Database](https://www.imdb.com/) (IMDB) for the data.

 Having Python 3 installed is a pre-requisite to this workshop. https://www.python.org/downloads/ - Mac users can also use Homebrew - https://brew.sh/